Video games in Ukraine: Statistics

-As of 2018, 84% of companies developing video games create mobile games for iOS and Android.
-More than 50% create or plan to create games for VR / AR devices.
-The average salary of the developer in Ukraine - $1375.
-According to the study, the most popular platform for the development of games remains Unity (69%).
-The most massive genres are ACTION (40%) and Adventure (42%).
-In total, in the development of video games there are about 20,000 people.
-75% of offices of companies are in Ukraine.
-Almost 90% of companies are developing at their own funds.
-The audience of games that create Ukrainian developers is more than 770 million users.
-The largest audience in giants - Plarium, Ubisoft and Wargaming.
+As of 2018, 84% of video game developers produce mobile games for iOS and Android and more than 50% develop or plan to develop games for VR and AR devices.
+The average salary of a game developer in Ukraine is $1,375.
+According to a study, Unity is considered to be the most popular game engine in the country, used by 69% of game developers.
+The largest genres are action (40%) and adventure (42%).
+In total, the Ukrainian video game industry employs about 20,000 people.
+75% of local company offices are based in Ukraine.
+Almost 90% of video game studios are self-funded.
+The audience of games that were created by Ukrainian developers is more than 770 million users.
+The most popular video games in the country were created by Plarium, Ubisoft and Wargaming.